Karnataka receives first consignment of COVID-19 vaccines | Health

-The first consignment of COVID-19 vaccines has arrived here on Tuesday, and the Karnatakagovernment said it was committed to conducting the vaccinationdrive in a transparent way.
+The first consignment of 6.47lakh doses of COVID-19 vaccines has arrived here on Tuesday,and the Karnataka government said it was committed toconducting the vaccination drive in a transparent way.

 Noting that the Drugs Controller General of India (DCGI)has given approval to Covishield and the Centre has purchased1.1 crore doses, Sudhakar claimed that there was no othercountry in the world that has fixed the price of the vaccineat such low rates.